vweevers/remark-changelog/README.md

   })
 ```

-If you're looking for a CLI, checkout [`hallmark`](https://github.com/vweevers/hallmark), a markdown style guide with linter and automatic fixer.
+Pair with [`remark-github`](https://github.com/remarkjs/remark-github) for ultimate pleasure.
+If you're looking for a CLI that includes both, checkout [`hallmark`](https://github.com/vweevers/hallmark), a markdown style guide with linter and automatic fixer.

 ## Rules